Is Forex trading legal in the US?

 Ready to dive into forex trading?

-Can you US residents and Non- US residents Forex Trade?
+Can US residents and Non- US residents Trade Forex?

 Ok, the simplest answer to this question again is yes, of course.
 Any nationality can trade Forex within the US but slight limitations may come in the way for US residents.